Sahu-Ashwani/Credit-card-launch-stratagy/README.md

 ---

-## 🔎 Phase 1 — Insight Generation & Product Positioning
+## 🔎 Insight Generation & Product Positioning

 After cleaning the datasets, we explored user behavior to identify a market gap for positioning the new credit card.